 - Do you need to make any adjustments for the loss of any exemptions which could have a significant impact on your tax owed?

 One specific point of emphasis that I make every year is regarding 401(k) contributions.
 I strongly encourage people to contribute enough to receive their full company match if offered.
-Ensuring that your contributions meet the qualifications, it is essentially receiving free money.
+Ensuring that your contributions meet the qualifications, is essentially receiving free money.

 Depending upon your financial and tax situation, you may also want to consider Roth contributions vs. Traditional.